lintquarto/lintquarto/CONTRIBUTING.md

 ```

 Quarto is using for building the documentation.
 It is a standalone tool and must be installed separately from Python packages.
 You will need to download and install quarto from https://quarto.org/docs/get-started/.

+#### Versions

+By default, contributors are encouraged to install and use the latest versions of development tools when working on the project.
+This approach helps keep the project compatible with current tooling and surfaces issues early.

+For contributors who need a fully reproducible and stable setup, a Conda environment file is provided: `requirements-stable.yml`.
+This file pins all development tool versions, including Python, so you can expect consistent behaviour across systems.

+To update the versions in this stable environment, run `conda update --all` and test thoroughly (running tests, building documentation), and updating the `.yml` file.

 ### Tests